3 Ways BrightWork Makes Task Management Easier in SharePoint

-Visualizing tasks by status, project deliverable, or team members makes it easier to understand the flow of work and potential problems.
+Visualizing tasks by status, project deliverables, or team members makes it easier to understand the flow of work and potential problems.

 With BrightWork, schedule automated emails to give the team members a friendly “nudge” about upcoming or late work.

 Simply access the Reporter ribbon and select ‘Advanced Share’.
 Next, complete the form to create the required email schedule.

 You can send updates daily, weekly, or at any interval that makes sense for the cadence and processes of your team.

 2. Do work

 Naturally enough, team members need to do the work!

-Below, you’ll see how your team can manage documents in and report issues on a task in BrightWork.
+Below, you’ll see how your team can manage documents and report issues on a task in BrightWork.

 Document Management with SharePoint

 BrightWork leverages the native SharePoint document management features like version control, co-authoring, check-in / check-out, and workflows.

-These features make it incredibly easy for remote team members to share documents and collaborate on deliverables.
+These features make it incredibly easy for team members to share documents and collaborate on deliverables.

 Inevitably, team members will encounter issues during the project.

 Alternatively, if a team member encounters a bigger issue, they can log the problem using the Issues Report, adding notes and commentary as necessary.